Tree Project Halted Due to Sea Level Rise in the Hudson River.

 Since the river pool opened to the public in 2007, over 5000 people have enjoyed wading, playing, and cooling off in the Hudson River—and on June 30th, the pool opened for the 2012 summer season.

-The pool is open Tuesday through Sunday - Noon to 6pm.
+During the summer months, the pool is open Tuesday through Sunday - Noon to 6pm.

 The pool is free and open to the public.